Nuna 3: Solar cells

 The solar cells are made of gallium arsenide (GaAs) and consist of three layers.
 Sunlight that penetrates the upper layer is used in the lower layers, resulting in an efficiency of over 26%.
 This type of solar cell is among the best available currently.
 Apart from efficiency, size also matters, so the entire upper surface of the Nuna 3 is covered with them, except for the cockpit.

 Efficiency is optimal when the cells are hit by the solar rays perpendicularly.
 If not, output is reduced by roughly the cosine of the angle with the perpendicular.
-Because the 2005 race was held in September (as opposed to October or November in previous years) the sun was lower in the sky (it's earlier in spring).
+Because the 2005 race was held in September (as opposed to October or November in previous years) the sun was lower in the sky (it is earlier in spring).
 To compensate for this, as many cells as possible were placed at the sides, most notably on the wheel caps.

 A solar cell gives a certain amount of current for a certain amount of sunlight.
 The voltage depends on the load (more precisely the resistance of the load).
 The power is the product of voltage and current and therefore also depends on the load.
 Over a certain voltage the current of the solar cell quickly drops to zero, as the graph illustrates.

 However, the batteries have a fairly constant voltage, which also has a rather different value than that of the solar cells.
 So a voltage transformation is needed.
 A special type of DC-DC converter is used to ensure the load resistance presented to the solar cells is such that the solar cells give maximum power, so also at the top of the green line in the graph.
 This is called a Maximum power point tracker (MPPT).
 Here too, the goal is to have this conversion achieve maximum efficiency (>97%).